-There are two staff members who are responsible for providing AIS in reading and math for grades 1-3 (see A. Zerfas and S. Reed).
+There are two staff members who are responsible for providing AIS in reading and math for grades 1-3 (see Marie Davis and Katie Taylor).
 For grades 4-6, Kelly McMahon works with classroom teachers to provide extra help in the four core areas: reading, math, science and social studies.
-In addition, Therese Pierce works with students with disabilities in grades K-6.
+In addition, Jennifer Benjamin and Ashley Hellwig work with students with disabilities in grades K-6.

 How are students identified as needing extra help?

 Parents, teachers, students, and assessments all play a role in generating the class lists for academic intervention.
 Teachers make suggestions for extra help based on their observations of students in the classroom.
 No one knows the strengths and weaknesses of students better than the teacher!
 Students take state tests in English Language Arts and Mathematics every year beginning in third grade.
 When test results show a weakness, the student is provided extra help in that area.
 We also use a computer-based progress monitoring tool that tracks each student's growth in the areas of reading and math.
 We look at those results frequently as a team (the Response To Intervention team) and may provide extra help to students who are showing poor progress.
 Parents and students may also request extra help.

 Do students have to miss important time in the classroom in order to get extra help?